 The first statue that Robert Langdon found on his journey on the Path of Illumination was Bernini’s statue of Habakkuk and the Angel.
 Habakkuk and the Angel portrays two figures intertwined, with each figure pointing in opposite directions.
 The clue that revealed that Habakkuk and the Angel represented the element earth is that the statue is located in a chapel decorated in wood, which was very peculiar for a chapel from that time period.
 A second clue is that Habakkuk was also said to be the “prophet that predicted the annihilation of the earth” (A&D, LXXVI, 295).
 The second statue on the Path of Illumination was a marble stone relief in the ground of St. Peter’s Square called the West Potente.
 This statue clearly indicated that it represented the element wind because of the five gusts of wind blowing out of God’s mouth.
-Another indication that the relief revealed that it was tied to the Illuminati was the eclipse shape of the stone, which was a reference to Galileo’s heliocentric astronomical observation.
-Galileo, who was an original Illuminati, presented this observation that depicted the sun as the center of the universe instead of the Earth.
+Another indication that the relief revealed that it was tied to the Illuminati was the eclipse shape of the stone, a reference to Galileo’s heliocentric astronomical observation.
+Galileo, who was allegedly an original Illuminati, presented this observation that depicted the sun as the center of the universe instead of the Earth.
 The third Bernini statue that marks the Path of Illumination was Ecstasy of St. Teresa in the Santa Maria della Vittoria.
 This statue represented fire because the statue was described as an angel plunging its fiery arrow into St. Teresa.
 The final location, The Piazza Navona, is an eclipsed shaped piazza where Bernini’s Fountain of the Four Rivers was located.
 Fountain of the Four Rivers obviously depicted water because the fountain honored the Nile, Ganges, Danube, and Rio Plata river.
 Dan Brown’s use of artwork in this novel clearly differs from his use in Origin because here in Angels and Demons, Bernini’s statues marked a literal pathway that an aspiring illuminatus must take to be initiated into this elite, secret society.

-Dan Brown’s The Da Vinci Code differs from Origin because Brown uses the artwork in Da Vinci code to help Langdon identify the alleged Holy Grail instead of using the artwork to identify the theme in The Da Vinci Code.
-In the novel, Robert Langdon discovers that the Holy Grail is not a chalice, but it’s actually the holy bloodline that Mary Magdalene kept secret from the world.
-According to Dan Brown, there were Dead Sea scrolls found that said that Mary Magdalene was actually the wife of Jesus.
+Dan Brown’s The Da Vinci Code differs from Origin because Brown uses the artwork in The Da Vinci Code to help Langdon identify the alleged Holy Grail instead of using the artwork to identify the theme in the novel.
+Robert Langdon discovers that the Holy Grail is not a chalice, but it’s actually the holy bloodline that Mary Magdalene kept secret from the world.
+According to Dan Brown, the Dead Sea scrolls revealed that Mary Magdalene was actually the wife of Jesus.
 Also, not only was she the wife of Jesus, but she also had his child which would have started a royal bloodline of Mary Magdalene and Jesus Christ.
 In The Da Vinci Code, Brown uses multiple paintings to show proof that Mary Magdalene is the Holy Grail.
-However, the main painting that Brown uses to support that argument is The Last Supper by Leonardo Da Vinci.
+However, the main painting that Brown uses to support that argument is The Last Supper by Leonardo da Vinci.
 In the novel, after Langdon escapes the Louvre and the Bank of Zurich, he finds himself in the home of his friend Leigh Teabing, a Holy Grail enthusiast.
 Teabing claims that the Holy Grail is actually shown in The Last Supper.
 By using paintings, such as The Last Supper in The Da Vinci Code, Brown is identifying a piece of artwork with a specific clue in the plotline instead of assigning each piece of artwork a theme like he does in Origin.